Frequently Asked Questions

 All state approved certification programs must address prescribed components.
 The specifics of delivery vary from program to program.
 The Region 10 CERTification Program offers a combination of face-to-face and online coursework modules.
-In addition, thorough preparation and review for the required TExES Pedagogy and Professional Responsibilities (PPR) exam is included.
+In addition, thorough preparation and review for the required TExES content exam and the TExES Pedagogy and Professional Responsibilities (PPR) exam is included.
 Strong support for interns and clinical teachers as they complete a teaching practicum is also a high priority.

 What is the time commitment for the program?